azkiflay/terraform/README.md

 # Introduction
 Server infrastructure used to be deployed and managed manually.
-However, that is not the case any more because manual system administration is time-consuming, error prone and cannot be scaled up to meet requirements of fast Continuous Cntegration and Continuous Deplayment (CI/CD) software delivery pipelines.
+However, that is not the case any more because manual system administration is time-consuming, error prone and cannot be scaled up to meet requirements of fast Continuous Integration and Continuous Deployment (CI/CD) software delivery pipelines.
 Infrastructure as Code (IaC) tools fill this gap.

 Terraform, developed by [HashiCorp](https://www.hashicorp.com/en), is an open-source IaC that is used to create and deploy infrastructure as code.
 It is widely used across cloud service providers, including Google Cloud Platform (GCP), Microsoft Azure, and Amazon Web Services (AWS).
 Terraform utilizes Application Programming Interfaces (APIs) of the cloud service providers to provision infrastructure such as virtual servers, databases, virtual networks, containers, load balancers, and so on.
 Interestingly, Terraform does all these in a re-usable few lines of code.

-Boradly, *ad hoc scripts*, *provsioning tools*, *server templating tools*, *orchestration tools*, and *configuration management tools* are considered as other methods of implementing IaC.
-While Terraform falls under *provisining*, it can also be used as a configuration management tool.
+Broadly, *ad hoc scripts*, *provisioning tools*, *server templating tools*, *orchestration tools*, and *configuration management tools* are considered as other methods of implementing IaC.
+While Terraform falls under *provisioning*, it can also be used as a configuration management tool.
 Examples of *server templating* include Vagrant, Packer, and Docker.
 Kubernetes is one of the dominant tools for orchestration to define Docker containers as code, achieving high availability and scalability of infrastructure.
-Terraform can be combined with tools under different categories of the IaC ecosystem to define, create and orchestrate infrastrucre.
+Terraform can be combined with tools under different categories of the IaC ecosystem to define, create and orchestrate infrastructure.

 Apart from Terraform, there are other provisioning tools, including Puppet, Chef, Pulumi, Ansible, OpenStack, and CloudFormation.
 While each of the tools has its unique positioning in the IaC ecosystem, Terraform stands out because it is *agentless*, *masterless*, and it supports code *reusability*.
-Moreover, Terraform can be comined with other IaC tools such as the following. </br>
+Moreover, Terraform can be combined with other IaC tools such as the following. </br>
 * **Terraform + Ansible**: Infrastructure provisioning using Terraform, followed by service configuration with Ansible.
 * **Packer + Terraform**: Server templating using Packer, followed by VM deployment using Terraform.
 * **Packer + Kubernetes + Docker + Terraform**: Server templating of Kubernetes and Docker using Packer, followed by deployment of Kubernetes cluster using Terraform.